Project Overview

 The Pulang Pisau project is a nature-based carbon project focused on conserving and restoring the unique peatland ecosystem of the Central Kalimantan region.

 The project will focus on Wetland Restoration & Conservation (WRC) strategies to restore drained or damaged wetlands, preserving their immense carbon storage capacity and safeguarding water systems.
-In addition, the project has the potential to implement Afforestation, Reforestation, and Revegetation (ARR) activities, which include reforestation of degraded areas with native vegetation to rebuild carbon sinks.
+In addition, the project will reforest degraded areas with native vegetation to rebuild carbon sinks, aligning with Afforestation, Reforestation, and Revegetation (ARR) strategies.

 Combined, these efforts boost carbon sequestration, support biodiversity, and build climate resilience, while creating sustainable benefits for local communities closely tied to the land.